MeetKai/functionary/README.md

 - Max length: 2048
 - Weight decay: 0

-*Training code will be shared soon*
+*More info and training code will be shared soon*

 ## Evaluation